DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 *Authorization Server metadata:*

   DIRAC AS should contain a `metadata <https://datatracker.ietf.org/doc/html/rfc8414>`_ that an OAuth client can use to obtain the information needed to interact with DIRAC AS, including its endpoint locations and authorization server capabilities.
-  But you don't have to worry about that, just define the `/DIRAC/Security/Authorization/issuer` option in the DIRAC configuration, and everything else will be determined for you by the :py:method:`~DIRAC.FrameworkSystem.private.authorization.utils.Utilities.collectMetadata` method.
+  But you don't have to worry about that, just define the `/DIRAC/Security/Authorization/issuer` option in the DIRAC configuration, and everything else will be determined for you by the :py:meth:`~DIRAC.FrameworkSystem.private.authorization.utils.Utilities.collectMetadata` method.

 *Authorization clients:*